 The 25x rule provides a lump-sum amount that allows you to make steady withdrawals each year for a span of 30 years.
 This time frame is based on a 1994 study by financial advisor William Bengen, who wanted to create a simple tool that would work for almost everyone.
 This meant the rule has some factors, such as inflation, built-in.
-He posited that taking out 4% of your retirement reserves each year led to a 100% rate in funding a 30-year retirement.
+Bengen posited that taking out 4% of retirement reserves each year can lead to a 100% rate in funding a 30-year retirement.
 Though his faith may have led to a slight overstatement, the 25x rule of thumb does work in most cases.
 It works because it allows you to gauge your retirement needs without having to factor in a vast number of unknowns, and with a bit of cushion built-in.

 It can be helpful to talk to a financial advisor at least once to map out a savings plan.
 You may want to discuss your current income and finances, how much debt you have now, or expect to have in the future, and what you'd like life to look like after you retire.

 If the amount of savings you need per the 25x rule seems out of reach, know that you don’t have to save each dollar of your 25x amount yourself.
 If you have a 401(k), employer-matched contributions can be a major help.
-Any investment or account you have that earns compound interest will also count toward your 25x goal.
+Any investment or account you have that earns compound returns will also count toward your 25x goal.

 Take the 25x Rule With a Grain of Salt

 Keep in mind that the 25x rule of thumb is based on an estimate of the amount that you can withdraw from your portfolio.
-For that reason, it does have limits in how precise it is.
+For that reason, it does have limits as to how precise it is.
 The rule does not factor in other sources of income, like any pensions, rental properties, Social Security checks, side jobs, or other income.
 Fidelity estimates that most people only need to produce about 45% of their desired retirement income from savings, and the rest may come from other sources.

-This rule of thumb also assumes your savings will produce enough of a return to prevent having to dip into your principal before you die.
+This rule of thumb also assumes that your savings will produce enough of a return to prevent having to dip into your principal before you die.
 In other words, it assumes that your 4% withdrawal each year will come from steady earnings rather than from the portion of your savings that will continue to make you money through interest.

 Since the 25x rule is based on a 30-year time span, it may not work for everyone.
 If you plan to retire early, or if you live much longer than most people, you may need to save more.
 By some counts, one out of every seven 65-year-olds lives to age 95.